 The constraint has been a different one: financial services operates under regulatory scrutiny that demands audit trails, explainability, and human oversight for consequential decisions.
 First-generation AI deployments in finance often stalled here – black-box models that couldn’t explain their outputs hit compliance walls.

 Agentic frameworks change this.
-Because agents operate as orchestrated sequences of steps – each observable, logged, and explainable – they align better with financial regulators’ expectations around model risk management and decision documentation.
-The agent’s reasoning is the audit trail.
+Because agents operate as orchestrated sequences of steps – each observable, logged, and reviewable – they can align better with financial regulators’ expectations around model risk management and decision documentation.
+The logged reasoning does not replace governance, but it gives risk and compliance teams something concrete to validate.

 The use cases below are organized by where in the financial value chain they sit, so you can identify what’s most relevant to your organization.